mjk276/the-introduction-of-spark/README.md

-# python-data-visualization-
+# the-introduction-of-spark

-data visualization in python
+Spark is a big data processing engine.

-seaborn is a good visualization tool.
+Here is a simple introduction of spark in python.